Neural Nations — modelling civilisations as coordinated thermodynamics functions

 Neural Nations

-CAMS — the Complex Adaptive Model System — is a quantitative framework that measures the internal health and coherence of societies.
+CAMS — the Complex Adaptive Model of Societies — is a quantitative framework that measures the internal health and coherence of societies.
 It tracks eight institutional nodes: security, knowledge systems, material conditions, strategic direction, memory, execution, resource stewardship, and circulation.
 And how they interact over time.

 When these nodes are well-coupled, societies tend to be resilient.
 When they decouple, stress rises faster than capacity, coordination breaks down, and the system becomes brittle.
 CAMS makes these hidden dynamics legible — often years or decades before they become obvious.